-• Skills Challenge
+Skills Challenge

-The majority of adult population are unskilled.
+Most of the adult population are unskilled.
 There is a major shortage of technical skills.

-• Infrastructure and Land Challenge
+Infrastructure and Land Challenge

-While Senqu performs above district average in respect to all basic services with the exception of refuse removal, infrastructure backlogs remain an area of constraint that must be addressed to unlock better growth and new investments into the area.
+While Senqu performs above district average in respect to all basic services except for refuse removal, infrastructure backlogs remain an area of constraint that must be addressed to unlock better growth and new investments into the area.
 The effect of migration into urban areas such as Sterkspruit is also putting major strain on existing infrastructure in these areas.
 A more integrated approach addressing social, economic and infrastructural issues is critical.

-• Land
+Land